-Dr. Isaacs, who was named by Modern Healthcare as one of the 100 Most Influential People in Healthcare and one of the 50 Most Influential Physician Executives and Leaders in 2018, also serves as co-CEO of The Permanente Federation, LLC.
-The Federation is a consortium of all the Permanente Medical Groups in the nation, and it supports the work of more than 22,000 Permanente physicians and 80,000 employees.
+Dr. Isaacs, who was named by Modern Healthcare as one of the 100 Most Influential People in Healthcare and one of the 50 Most Influential Clinical Executives in 2020 and a similar list in 2018, also serves as co-CEO of The Permanente Federation LLC.
+The Federation is a consortium of all the Permanente Medical Groups in the nation, and it supports the work of more than 23,000 Permanente physicians and 80,000 employees.
 In this role, Dr. Isaacs provides strategic leadership and direction to all the Permanente Medical Groups, and to the national Kaiser Permanente Program.
 Kaiser Permanente is comprised of the Permanente Medical Groups, Kaiser Foundation Health Plan, Inc., and Kaiser Foundation Hospitals.

 Previously, Dr. Isaacs served as physician-in-chief for the Kaiser Permanente South Sacramento Medical Center, where he was responsible for all clinical operations throughout the inpatient and outpatient arenas.
 While physician-in-chief, Dr. Isaacs played a critical leadership role in helping his medical staff pioneer several innovative initiatives that were ultimately adopted by Kaiser Permanente nationwide.

 In 2005, Kaiser Permanente South Sacramento was the alpha site for the successful implementation of Kaiser Permanente’s electronic health record, Kaiser Permanente HealthConnect®, a technological accomplishment that inspired other pioneering applications using smartphone connectivity to further enhance the quality of care and patient experiences.